exonum/exonum-doc/src/architecture/transactions.md

 ## Serialization

-All transactions in Exonum are serialized using protobuf.
+All transactions in Exonum are serialized using Protobuf.
 See the [Serialization](serialization.md) article for more details).

 !!! note